bisturi/bisturi/docs/tutorial_by_example/user_defined_fields.md

+# User Defined Fields

 A lot of packets and structures can be built using the primitive *fields* of `bisturi`: `Int`, `Data` and `Bits`.

 But what if we want something custom?
-Consider the following packet that has two attributes that represent two MAC addresses.
+Consider a packet that has two attributes that represent two MAC addresses.

 Using only the primitive fields we would have to write something like